theupdateframework/tuf-conformance/README.md

   against that repository.
 It can then modify the repository state and run the client-under-test again
 * the testrunner and web server run in the same thread: when a client-under-test process is started the web server request handler is manually pumped until the client-under-test finishes
-* the idea is that the test can verify
+* the idea is that a test can run the client multiple times while modifying the repository state.
+After each client execution the test can verify
   1. client success/failure
   2. clients internal  metadata state (what it considers currently valid metadata) and
   3. that the requests client made were the expected ones